 Undoubtedly, as a life coach, you’ll touch on more than one of these areas regardless of your central focus.
 For instance, Plotline Leadership offers three distinct service lines—careers, specific projects, or personal stories—but Toterhi says that there is certainly some overlap.

 “It’s almost impossible to talk to someone about their career without touching on other aspects of their life,” Toterhi says.
 “Maybe it’s a family-work life issue or it’s a leadership quality that’s holding them back.”

 Once you find your specialty—which will probably be obvious to you, based on your background and what you feel comfortable talking to clients about—you’ll be in a better position to market yourself and your life coaching business accordingly.

 So, technically speaking, do you need to get a life coach certification to work as a life coach?
-Technically, no. Becoming a life coach isn’ not like becoming a psychologist or a medical doctor, which by law requires years of intense training before you can practice.
-But according to the ICF study, 89% of coach practitioners receive training that was accredited or approved by a professional coaching organization.
+No. Becoming a life coach is not like becoming a psychologist or a medical doctor, which by law requires years of intense training before you can practice.
+But according to the ICF study mentioned above, 89% of coach practitioners receive training that was accredited or approved by a professional coaching organization.

 For her part, Quint took a health coach specialized training program with the Institute for Integrative Nutrition, which provides nutrition and diet education as well as business basics.
 She says that training and accreditation is just as important for the life coach as it is for the client.